thediymaker/slurm-node-dashboard/README.md

 3. Make your changes and commit: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin new-feature`
 5. Submit a pull request
-6. Fork the repository
-7. Create a feature branch: `git checkout -b new-feature`
-8. Make your changes and commit: `git commit -am 'Add new feature'`
-9. Push to the branch: `git push origin new-feature`
-10. Submit a pull request

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE.md) file for details.
-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE.md) file for details.

-## Support and Contact

 ## Support and Contact